 Goliath at the Party: A history of Catalonia’s Giants

-Catalonia’s “gegants” parade through streets during festivals, representing historical, mythical and local figures.
+Catalonia’s “gegants” parade through streets during festivals, representing historical, mythical, local figures.
 Rooted in religious processions, they’ve evolved over centuries, adapting to social, political and artistic changes.

 You'll see them appearing out of narrow gothic streets onto imposing squares, or proceeding down the ramblas and carrers majors (main streets) of various Catalan cities and towns.
 They're typically around 20 feet tall, and tower over the surrounding crowd, often composed of excitable children.
 The legs and feet of their carriers are sometimes just about visible beneath the huge flowing skirts or baggy trousers.